 Completing college-level work while still in high school can save you time and money.
 Here are three ways that high school students can get credit for prior learning once at WCTC:

-- The credit is applied to your academic record and can be used toward a WCTC program and evaluated for transfer by a four-year college.
+- The credit is applied to your academic record.
+It can be used toward a WCTC program and evaluated for transfer by a four-year college.

 Advanced Placement (AP) or International Baccalaureate (IB) Exams

 Official scores must be sent to WCTC for evaluation.
 Review the pre-approved Credit by Exam minimum scores and courses list.

 How Prior Learning Credits Work

 - Credit for prior learning may count for a maximum of 75 percent of your major subject area credits and 75 percent of the total credits required for your program at WCTC.*

 - Grades received through credit for prior learning will not be computed in your grade point average.*

 - If you receive credit for prior learning, you are exempt from taking the approved courses.
 Approved transfer of credit can be viewed at MyWCTC under the “Academic Profile” tab.